rabadzhiyski/business_improvement/content/blog/customer-churn-spark.md

 ## Improvement

-As the famous British statistician George Box stated ***\"All models are wrong but some are useful\".***
+As the famous British statistician George Box stated ***"All models are wrong but some are useful".***

 The AUC-ROC of my models are not so good and I would look further into the data to choose a different set of features.
 Maybe a number of thumbs-up could be a reasonable candidate.
-There are plenty of opportunities to test various feature combinations to improve the model\'s performance.
+There are plenty of opportunities to test various feature combinations to improve the model's performance.

 I think that we should always link the models to the business context and make some assumptions about their use.
 For me, predicting churn was a challenging task and I would not say that my model is the best possible solution.
 However, it gave me a fresh inside and reasonable confidence that with the right features, I can identify some clients who are prompt to churn.

 ------------------------------------------------------------------------